auth0/wordpress/README.md

 ## Contribution

 Thank you in advance!
-Please soo our [Contribution guide](CONTRIBUTION.md) for more details.
+Please see our [Contribution guide](CONTRIBUTION.md) for more details.

 ## Support + Feedback